bkbnio/sourdough-gradle/docs/index.md

 At the moment, only JVM targeted plugins are supported.
 We hope to add multiplatform support in the future.

+{% hint style="danger" %}
-⚠️ DO NOT use the legacy multiplatform plugins (version `0.10.0` and lower).
+DO NOT use the legacy multiplatform plugins (version `0.10.0` and lower).
 They will cause you more headache than they are worth
+{% endhint %}

 # Plugins